jvmqueen/queenlang-website/protocol.md

 2. A class is either abstract or final.
 3. No static stuff.
 Queen doesn't even have the **static** keyword.
 4. No null!
 Queen does not have the concept of null.
 Instead, in Queen, we say that an object is **missing**.
-5. All variables (class attributes or method variables) are final -- they can be attributed only once.
+5. All variables (class attributes, method variables or attributes) are final -- they can be attributed only once.
 6. Naming restrictions.
 For instance, variables must have at least 3 characters in their name.
-... more to come.